Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Do you think this is a positive or a negative development?

-### Taking risks td
+### Taking risks

-It is important for people to take risks, both in their professional lives and their personal lives.
+> It is important for people to take risks, both in their professional lives and their personal lives.
+>

-Do you think the advantages of taking risks outweigh the disadvantages?
+> Do you think the advantages of taking risks outweigh the disadvantages?
+>

-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+> Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 In the ongoing debate about risk-taking, there are differing views on whether this behavioral pattern benefits people in **their daily lives** and workplaces or leads to more negative consequences.
 My stance leans towards the former for some compelling reasons.